causecode/static-content/README.md

 ### Use of Menu-MenuItems Feature

-- Create Menu with the help of CRUD screens.
+- Create `Menu` with the help of CRUD screens.
-- Edit Menu and add menu items to menu.
+- Edit `Menu` and add menu items to menu.
-- Menu Items position can be changed after creating.
+- `MenuItems` position can be changed after creating.
 - Use Menu TagLib to render menu item as follows

 ```